4 Entrustable Professional Activities

 Click image to enlarge

 Students undertake their first placement in semester 2 in the second year of the program.
 In this placement, the EPAs focus on foundational skills in prescription fulfilment, and OTC medicine management.
-In the third year of the program, the EPAs focus on OTC medicine management, Medication history, reconciliation and review, and Patient education.
-By the fourth year, the EPAs continue to evaluate skills in OTC medicine management and Medication history, reconciliation and review, as well as advanced skills in Interprofessional practice and collaboration and Complex clinical skills.
+In the third year of the program, the EPAs focus on OTC medicine management, medication history, reconciliation and review, and patient education.
+By the fourth year, the EPAs continue to evaluate skills in OTC medicine management and medication history, reconciliation and review, as well as complex clinical skills and non-clinical skills in data management and teamwork and collaboration.

 Within each category, the EPAs have been designed to increase in complexity as the students progress and for students to have the opportunity to apply their skills in a range of professional contexts.